 1. Q: Who is eligible to receive a FLAS fellowship?
 UCLA graduate and undergraduate students who are U.S. citizens or permanent residents and who are studying a FLAS-eligible foreign language and associated area studies.
-Undergraduate FLAS recipients must be studying a less-commonly-taught language at the intermediate or advanced level.
+Undergraduate FLAS recipients must be studying the language at the intermediate or advanced level.

 3. Q: I am a current UCLA undergraduate.
 Am I eligible?
 Yes.
 If you are selected for a FLAS fellowship, you need to be enrolled during the fellowship period and studying the target language at the intermediate level or higher.